syncfusion-content/javascript-docs/js/api/ejToolbar.md

-To Disable all item in the Toolbar
+To disable all items in the Toolbar control.